Pylons/pyramid/docs/narr/project.rst

-Using the interpreter from the :term:`virtualenv` you create during :ref:`installing_chapter`, invoke the following command when inside the project directory against the file named ``setup.py`` in the paster-generated project directory:
+Using the interpreter from the :term:`virtualenv` you create during :ref:`installing_chapter`, invoke the following command when inside the project directory.
+The file named ``setup.py`` will be in the root of the paster-generated project directory.
+The ``python`` you're invoking should be the one from your virtualenv.

 .. code-block:: bash
    :linenos: